-- Perennials may require a tiny bit more work in the beginning, as you’re not just planting them for one season.
+- Perennials may require a tiny bit more work in the beginning, as you aren’t just planting them for one season.

 - But the reward for your initial effort — especially once perennials get established in your garden — is reliable plants popping up every year and doing their thing with hardly any effort on your part.